ChloeRickards/chloerickards.github.io/GeneDriveModel.md

 ---
 layout: generic
+title: Theoretical Models of Bioengineering for Global Health
-title: "Modeling a Gene Drive in the Intermediate Host for Schistosomiasis, a Neglected Tropical Disease"
+description: Modeling a Gene Drive in the Intermediate Host for Schistosomiasis, a Neglected Tropical Disease
 permalink: /genedrive/
+image: assets/images/genedrive.png
-author_profile: true
+nav-menu: true
 ---

 ## Summary